kart699/webroot/README.md

 ### Overview

-Webroot is one of the largest privately held internet security organisations based in the United States with its operations spanning across the globe.
-Webroot's BrightCloud Service helps network and security vendors augment their customers security by adding a dynamic service to their defenses.
+Webroot is one of the largest privately held internet security organisations based in the United States with operations spanning across the globe.
+Webroot's BrightCloud Service helps network and security vendors augment their customer’s security by adding a dynamic service to their defences.

-The BrightCloud Service is powered by the Webroot® Threat Intelligence Platform, which uses a big data architecture to provide the most comprehensive and accurate threat intelligence available today, including up-to-the-minute intelligence on IPs of emerging threats.
-This intelligence can be used to block traffic from TOR nodes, proxies, botnets, and other malicious actors.
-This service also provides information such as historical and geolocation data to help security admins make better threat decisions.
+The BrightCloud Service is powered by the Webroot® Threat Intelligence Platform, which uses a big data architecture to provide the most comprehensive and accurate threat intelligence available today, including up-to-the-minute intelligence on IP addresses of emerging threats.
+This intelligence can be used to block traffic from TOR (the onion routing) nodes, proxies, botnets, and other malicious actors.
+This service also provides information such as historical and geolocation data to help security admins make better threat management decisions.

-Below is a list of available services:-
+Given below, is a list of available services:

-##### Web Classifications
+#### Web Classifications
 Provides content classification for billions of webpages to keep users safe from online threats.

-##### Web Reputation
+#### Web Reputation
 Forecasts the security risk of visiting a website and enables administrators to fine tune their security settings.

-##### IP Reputation
+#### IP Reputation
 Provides critical intelligence on high-risk IP addresses.

-##### File Reputation
+#### File Reputation
 Provides a dynamic list of file reputation intelligence, such as required signatures for known malicious files and whitelisted files to stop the distribution of malware.

-##### Lookups integrated with DomainTools Webroot
+### Webroot (Brightcloud) lookup plugin functions

-### Note
+This section explains the details of the functions that can be used with the Webroot Brightcloud lookup plugin.

-`threatsample` is an event store used for illustration purposes only.
+#### Reputation and popularity

-Reputation score classification for URL
+The reputation score classification for URL(s) and IP addresses is as given below

 |Score Range       | Description  |
 |:------------- |:-------------|